German-American Friendship Concert brings community together, enhances partnership

 |0

-This work, German-American Friendship Concert brings community together, enhances partnership [Image 8 of 8], by Linda Lambiotte, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, German-American Friendship Concert brings community together, enhances partnership, by Linda Lambiotte, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT